Tax Management India. Com

 X X X X Extracts X X X X

-..... terms of section 92(1) of the Act, the Assessing Officer referred the matter of computation of arm's length price of the international transactions to the Transfer Pricing Officer (in short 'the TPO') in terms of section 92CA(1) of the Act.
+..... f section 92(1) of the Act, the Assessing Officer referred the matter of computation of arm's length price of the international transactions to the Transfer Pricing Officer (in short 'the TPO') in terms of section 92CA(1) of the Act.
 The TPO after allowing the assessee requisite opportunity of being heard determined the arm's length price of the international transactions pertaining to the manufacturing activities of the assessee at an amount higher than the stated values by a sum of ₹ 5,21,97,453/-.
 In terms thereof, the Assessing Officer passed a draft assessment order dated 31.12.2010 u/s 144(3) r.w.s.
 144C(1) of the Act against which assessee preferred objections before the DRP.
 By way of an order dated 02.08.2011, the DRP rejected the objections raised by the assessee and thereafter the Assessing Officer passed an order u/s 143(3) r.w.s.
 144C(13) of the Act dated 30.09.2011 determining the income of the international transactions in conformity with the order of the TPO in terms of Section 92CA(4) of the Act and accordingly, he made an addition of ₹ 5,21,97,453/- to the returned income on account of transfer pricing adjustments.
-6. By way .....
+6. By way of present .....

 X X X X Extracts X X X X